AI Age: Distribution is All You Need!

 1. Embedded Workflows vs. New Destinations

 Users rarely want to go to a new website to use AI.
 They want AI to be where they already work.
-The companies that own the user’s workflow have a massive advantage over standalone AI tools.
+Companies that own the workflow have a structural advantage that pure AI products can rarely overcome — the activation energy of switching is too high.

 2. Trust and Brand

-In an age of AI-generated slime and hallucinations, users will gravitate towards brands they trust.
-Existing relationships with customers are invaluable assets that new AI startups often lack.
+In an age of AI-generated content and hallucinations, users gravitate toward brands they already trust.
+Existing customer relationships are assets that AI-native startups take years to replicate from scratch.

 3. Data Loops